 Liz Hatley | Place 6

-firstname.lastname@example.orgServed since 2014“I believe that John F. Kennedy said it best when he said that 'children are the world's most valuable resource and its best hope for the future.'
+email@example.comServed since 2014“I believe that John F. Kennedy said it best when he said that 'children are the world's most valuable resource and its best hope for the future.'
 I love being a champion for students.
 What better place than the EMS ISD School Board?
 My favorite thing about serving on the EMS ISD School Board is knowing I am part of a Team of Eight that makes a difference in the lives of students, teachers, staff, and our community.
-I gleam proudly seeing the successes of our mighty fine district.”Liz Hatley is retired after 35 years in education with 25 years served in EMS ISD.
-She has served as a teacher, gifted coordinator, assistant middle school principal, elementary principal, director of Curriculum, and interim principal post-retirement.
+I gleam proudly seeing the successes of our mighty fine district.”Liz Hatley began in EMS ISD in 1980 when the district had three elementaries, one middle school, and one high school.
+She retired in 2011 after 35 years in education with 25 years served in EMS ISD.
+She has served as a teacher at Eagle Mountain, Elkins and Bryson Elementaries, Gifted/PACE coordinator, district-wide intern with Marilyn Tolbert (2001-02), assistant principal at Highland Middle School (2002-05), opened and served as principal of Chisholm Ridge Elementary (2005-07), Director of Curriculum (2007-11), and interim principal post-retirement.
 Currently, she is director of the Special Needs Ministry at her church.
 She earned a Bachelor's in Education from Texas Wesleyan University and a Master's in Elementary Education and Administration from the University of Hartford.
 Liz is an active volunteer at the Community Link Mission and ACH Child and Family Services.
 She also serves on the EMS ISD Education Foundation Board.Liz and her husband, Randall, have three children; all attended EMS ISD schools and two of whom are Boswell High School alumni.
-Her two granddaughters attend Boswell HS and Lake Pointe Elementary School.
+Two of their children are currently teaching in EMS ISD; their daughter is in her 14th year in education and teaches at Lake Pointe Elementary School and their son is in his 11th year with EMS ISD beginning with Technology after graduation and now is in his 4th year teaching at Saginaw High School.
+One granddaughter is a graduate of Boswell HS and another granddaughter is currently enrolled in EMS ISD.
 In her spare time, you will find her at the symphony or at a theater.